List of Stat Holidays in Ontario in 2025

 - Remembrance Day: November 11, Tuesday

-If you’ve been fired without cause or for cause before or after taking a stat holiday it’s crucial to understand your rights through a consultation with an Ontario employment lawyer at Samfiru Tumarkin LLP immediately.
+If you lost your job before or after taking a stat holiday, it’s crucial to understand your severance rights through a consultation with an employment lawyer at Samfiru Tumarkin LLP immediately.

 In addition to severance package negotiations, we have experience securing solutions for the following employment matters: